 This top-of-the-funnel content is best delivered through a blog or content hub, social media or a targeted community publication or direct mail postcard that reaches the widest-possible audience of potential patients.

 Stage 2: Active Evaluation

-When someone comes to the conclusion that they may need to visit a healthcare facility, they transition from the awareness stage to active evaluation.
+When someone determines they may need to visit a healthcare provider, they transition from the awareness stage to active evaluation.

 Stage 3: Decision-making